top of page

 What are Arthrosamid injection side effects?

-Studies have demonstrated that Arthrosamid injections are generally well received by patients.
+Studies have demonstrated that Arthrosamid injections for knee arthritis are generally well received by patients.
 Hydrogel injections have been used safely for various purposes for more than 20 years.

 -The most frequently reported side effect is temporary discomfort at the injection site.
 This is usually mild and lasts for up to four weeks, including feelings of joint pain and swelling.
 If you have a Baker's cyst, it may feel distended.